 When people are stressed or depressed, their health and appearance usually become less of a priority.
 They become so wrapped up in other issues, that their oral and general health is pushed to the bottom of their to-do lists.

 There's a strong link between stress and acid reflux, although the conditions may exist separately.
 Either way, stomach acids caused by reflux can damage the enamel of your teeth.

 Whether or not anxiety causes medically serious dry mouth, saliva is needed to keep your mouth clean.
 When your mouth is dry - either due to stress and anxiety or due to dehydration - the pH levels in your mouth will be leaning towards acidic, which can eat away at the enamel of your teeth, causing them to deteriorate.

 We usually associate canker sores with a weakened immune system, which is also a symptom of stress.
 If you have been getting a lot of canker sores, it is possible that you are run down.
 Pay closer attention to your physical health by finding ways to reduce stress and visit your dentist for advice on how to care for your oral health.

 Long-term stress has a profoundly negative effect on your immune system.
 When your immune system is compromised, you have a harder time warding off bacteria, and that makes you more susceptible to gum disease.

 You may not realize it, but if you are under severe stress, you may grind your teeth or clench your jaw at night while you are sleeping.
 Speak to your dentist about getting a night guard to protect your teeth, because it can wear down your enamel, leading to sensitivity and decay.
 It may even cause permanent damage to your jaw.

 TMJ / TMD Disorders

-Stress can both trigger and aggravate temporomandibular joint disorder by causing you to unconsciously clench your teeth and to tighten your jaw muscles.
-This added strain on the joints, face and jaw muscles can cause severe pain.
+Stress can both trigger and aggravate temporomandibular joint disorder by causing you to unconsciously clench your teeth and tighten your jaw muscles.
+This added strain on the joints, face, and jaw muscles can cause severe pain.